Chart Color Schemes

 Kialla lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Kialla's population was approximately 10,190 as of November 2025.
-This figure indicates an increase of 1,108 people since the 2021 Census, which reported a population of 9,082.
-The change is inferred from the estimated resident population of 10,109 in June 2024 and an additional 287 validated new addresses since the Census date.
-This results in a density ratio of 131 persons per square kilometer.
-Kialla's growth rate of 12.2% since the 2021 census exceeded both its SA4 region (3.5%) and SA3 area, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 69.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Kialla's population is around 10,201 as of Feb 2026.
+This reflects an increase of 1,119 people (12.3%) since the 2021 Census, which reported a population of 9,082 people.
+The change is inferred from the estimated resident population of 10,109 from the ABS as of June 2024 and an additional 288 validated new addresses since the Census date.
+This level of population equates to a density ratio of 131 persons per square kilometer.
+Kialla's growth of 12.3% since the 2021 census exceeded the SA4 region (3.7%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 69.2% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, Kialla is predicted to grow exceptionally over the period, with an expected increase of 8,657 persons by 2041 based on the latest annual ERP population numbers, reflecting a total gain of 84.2% over the 17 years.
+Considering the projected demographic shifts, exceptional growth is predicted over the period with the area expected to grow by 8,657 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 84.0% in total over the 17 years.

 Frequently Asked Questions - Population